josephcslater/vitae/readme.rst

 c.
 Please help!
 I can use help with additional portions.

 If you don't use LaTeX, this isn't easy enough for you yet.
 It's a long ways away.
 However, texblog_ has a decent start in writing a `Résumé in LaTeX`_ .
 It *doesn't* include the paper inclusion trick being used by ``vitae``.

- "Other documents" is making some progress.
-It will look like zero until it's live because I'm adding partial functionality as I can (see github logs), but the whole thing is needed for it to be useful.

 ``write_bibs``
 ~~~~~~~~~~~~~~